slooi/netninjamern/learnings.md

 ```
 8) Although i believe `process.on('unhandledRejection',...` can't be used by me for anything, I can use `process.on('uncaughtException',...` to log errors, do notifications and restarts when app fails in prod
 9) Remember to use dependency injection to separate library logic from application logic in error handler!
-10) UseTurn on mongoose validation on various method!
+10) Use mongoose validation on various method!
 ```
 		// Enable mongoose vaidation
 		mongoose.plugin(schema => {